casualcore/casual/middleware/common/documentation/log.operation.md

-execution id   | uuid that correlates an execution path process id     | pid of the process that wrote the line thread id      | id of the thread that wrote the line process name   | _basename_ of the executable that wrote the line trid           | id of the transaction that was active when the line was logged parent service | the service that is the caller to the current service service        | name of the current invoked service
+execution id   | uuid that correlates an execution path process id     | pid of the process that wrote the line thread id      | id of the thread that wrote the line process name   | configured alias of server/executable or _basename_ of the executable that wrote the line trid           | id of the transaction that was active when the line was logged parent service | the service that is the caller to the current service service        | name of the current invoked service